Tax in France

 The short answer is EVERYONE.
 Everyone over 18 years old, who is resident in France (French or foreigner) or is working in France, has to submit an income tax return form.
 People who are not earning enough to pay income tax are also obliged and advised to submit and income tax form as this will allow them to benefit from certain advantages such as a reduced tax d’habitation, taxe fonciere and several social aids.

-So, if you are living in France and you have not received yet an income tax return I would recommend that you visit your nearest tax office and request one.
+On becoming French resident it is your responsibility to make yourself known to the tax authorities and to declare fully your income, capital gains and wealth.
+For your first year of charge, your French income tax demand will be sent out and payable in late August/early September.
+But if you are living in France and you have not received yet an income tax return form I would recommend that you visit your nearest tax office and request one.

 The French tax authorities can be rather friendly once you get to know them and they are a good free source of advice.